-As a person whose native language is spoken by a tiny percentage of the world’s population (Dutch!), I learned other tongues as a child and am used to being able to shift into English, French or German when need be.
-I’m amused by the trend towards apps like Babbel and Duolingo that make learning a language as easy as talking to your phone.
-At Analytic Partners I’m continually struck by what different languages CFOs and CMOs speak and the challenges this presents.
+As a global company, our team members speak more than a dozen different languages.
+The exposure to all these different tongues has even encouraged folks to leverage apps like Babbel and Duolingo that make learning a language as easy as talking to your phone.
+At Analytic Partners we’re continually struck by what different languages CFOs and CMOs speak and the challenges this presents.
 The average tenure of a CMO is just 44 months.
 Are CMOs in need of an app to better communicate their value?

 CMOs suffer from an excess of inconsistent vocabulary (represented by data) and can have difficulty measuring the holistic impact of marketing.
 As a result, they struggle to gain influence in their companies because there isn’t a clear understanding of the commercial value of marketing.